Kotlin/KEEP/proposals/improved-resolution-expected-type.md

 1. Classifiers which are nested in and inherit from type `T`, if `T` is a `sealed` class.
 2. No-argument callables, which must:
    - Be either properties or enumeration entries (including properties synthetized from interoperating with other languages, like Java),
+   - Have no context receivers nor context parameters.
-   - Have no extension receiver nor context parameters, except for imported extension functions defined over the companion object of `T`.
+   - Have no extension receiver, except for extension functions defined over the companion object of `T`.

 ### Changes to [overload resolution](https://kotlinlang.org/spec/overload-resolution.html#overload-resolution)